From BR Bullpen

 Then he was traded to the Houston Astros in the Joe Morgan trade.
 Houston played in a pitcher's park, the Astrodome, which was not at all favorable to Lee.
 Whereas he had hit at least 34 home runs in each of his previous three seasons in Cincinnati, when he came to Houston for three seasons, his highest season total was 29.
 Still, Lee was the big power hitter on the Astros during the first two seasons, 1972 and 1973, as the Astros declined from a contending team to a middling one.
 In the third season, 1974, he was second on the team in home runs behind Cesar Cedeno.
 He was named to the All-Star team in 1972, his first season on the Astros.

 He finished out his career with the Kansas City Royals, hitting .291 in limited action in 1981, and .308 in limited action in 1982.
-He then became a coach and won a World Series as a coach for the 1985 Royals.
+He then became a coach and won a World Series as a coach for the Royals in 1985.

 May's 354 home runs currently put him on the all-time list behind Yogi Berra, who hit 358, Johnny Mize at 359, and Joe DiMaggio at 361.
 Ralph Kiner is at 369, and May's old teammate Tony Perez is at 379.
 However, his other statistics are not in the Hall of Fame range.
 His 1244 RBI are not in the top 100 of all time, and place him below Gil Hodges, who is also not in the Hall.